jlaframboise/Medical-Abnormalities-Explorer/README.md

-# HPO-Explorer
+# Medical Abnormalities Explorer
 ### By Jacob Laframboise

-HPO Explorer is a program to read in a medical ontology and to organize it with children parent relationships emulating a tree structure.
+Medical Abnormalities Explorer, or Human Phenotype Ontology Explorer (HPO Explorer) is a program to read in a medical ontology and to organize it with children parent relationships emulating a tree structure.